Maia-Everett/lintian.eu/_posts/2024-01-14-warcraft-retrospective-10.md

 * While you were retrieving the Book of Medivh, Ner'zhul opened massive dimensional rifts tearing Draenor apart and disappeared into one of them with his followers.
 Khadgar now has to close the Dark Portal from the Draenor side, with the help of both the Book and the Skull of Gul'dan, so that Draenor's destruction doesn't bring down Azeroth with it as well.

   You have all five of your heroes some distance away from your base, which is under siege by a truly *massive* wave of orcs.
-The Dark Portal is actually within your fortifications, but only Khadgar can damage it, and he does it very, very slowly.
+The Dark Portal is actually inside your fortifications, but only Khadgar can damage it, and he does it very, very slowly.
 This mission is thus effectively a survival mission where you protect Khadgar with everything you've got while he slowly chips away the Portal's health.
 All four other heroes are expendable; this is the only mission where you don't have to keep them alive, since this is their last stand on a doomed world.

 ### Finale